 - The property’s consumer unit must be RCD protected and have a spare way for protecting the outgoing charge point circuit.

 - Cable to be surface mounted – clipped direct.

 - The property must have an earthing arrangement complying with current regulations.

 - The charge point must be fixed to the main property and able to utilise the property’s earthing arrangement.

-- The homeowner must comply with all current OLEV Domestic Scheme Terms and Conditions.
+- The homeowner must comply with all current Chargepoint Domestic Scheme Terms and Conditions.

 Any installation work required outside of the above criteria will be quoted for during the pre-installation site survey.
 There may be additional reasonable charges for non-typical installations such as, but not limited to, long cable runs, improvement to earthing arrangements, difficult time-consuming installation work or excessive travel.

 Individual prices will be provided on quotation, subject to specification.